-- B. Data Quality, PIT, and HMIS Committee.
-Review data regularly including Annual Performance Reports and Annual Homeless Assessment Report (AHAR); collect and analyze specific data metrics to identify whether and how racial disparities exist; report on data; serve as liaison with hired Homeless Management Information System (HMIS) administrator and HMIS Lead Agency; make recommendations to Steering Committee and CCHA regarding software changes; monitor progress on AHAR and overall adherence to data quality; coordinate Point-In-Time Count (PIT Count) and ensure compliance with HUD requirements and recommendations; make recommendations to Steering Committee regarding any significant changes to PIT Count; train CCHA members including volunteers and the broader public on PIT Count structure and implementation.
-This sub-committee can make changes to PIT Count implementation to align with HUD requirements.
-Any changes that divert from HUD requirements require approval of the Steering Committee. - C. NOFA Committee.
-Reviews annual NOFA and NOFA-related communications from HUD including official Notices, Policy Updates, or other HUD guidance that impacts the NOFA competition.
-Review closely HUD NOFA for policies and priorities that would impact CCHA in the national competition; prepare a formal presentation to the Steering Committee on policy objectives, key changes in application or HUD priorities.
+- B-C. Data Quality, PIT, and HMIS Committee.
+Review data regularly including Annual Performance Reports and Annual Homeless Assessment Report (AHAR); collect and analyze specific data metrics to identify whether and how racial disparities exist; report on data; serve as liaison with hired Homeless Management Information System (HMIS) administrator and HMIS Lead Agency; make recommendations to Steering Committee and CCHA regarding software changes; monitor progress on AHAR and overall adherence to data quality; develop and implement data quality policy, processes, and procedures; identify and prioritize data needs and gaps; Identify the types of resource or actor inventories or maps available or needed to better leverage existing reosurces, ensure they are updated and available; coordinate Point-In-Time Count (PIT Count) and ensure compliance with HUD requirements and recommendations; make recommendations to Steering Committee regarding any significant changes to PIT Count; train CCHA members including volunteers and the broader public on PIT Count structure and implementation.
+This sub-committee can make changes to PIT Count implementation-, ensure coordination of outreach staff, service provider staff, and volunteers to conduct PIT Count. to align with HUD requirements.
+Any changes that divert from HUD requirements require approval of the Steering Committee. - HUD including official Notices, Policy Updates, or other HUD guidance that impacts the NOFOA competition.
+Review closely HUD NOFOA for policies and priorities that would impact CCHA in the national competition; prepare a formal presentation to the Steering Committee on policy objectives, key changes in application or HUD and CCHA priorities.
 Review application and its requirements.
 Prepare a CCHA-specific Request for Proposals (RFP) to reflect HUD policies and priorities.
 Develop a timeline for the CCHA RFP.
 Oversee issuance of the RFP and address inquiries or concerns.
 Develop a companion scoring protocol for CCHA applications.
-The NOFA Committee will work closely with the Strategic Planning Committee in an effort to align the NOFA priorities with the priorities of the CCHA.
-The NOFA Committee will include the Collaborative Applicant. - D. Application Ranking Committee.
+The NOFOA Committee will work closely with the Strategic Planning Committee in an effort to align the NOFOA priorities with the priorities of the CCHA.
+The NOFOA Committee will include the Collaborative Applicant. - D-E\Application Ranking Committee.
 When the CCHA is required to prioritize project applications a separate committee will be formed.
 The members of this Application Ranking Committee cannot be staff of agencies with projects being considered for funding.
 Members of this Application Ranking Committee do not have to be current members of the CCHA.
 Possible members can be recommended by the Outreach and Membership Committee or any other CCHA sub-committee.
 The Steering Committee will select the final composition of the Application Ranking Committee on an annual basis as needed.
 While membership is not restricted to members of the CCHA, members of the Application Ranking Committee must have the capacity to review applications, to apply a scoring matrix responsibly, and have no conflict of interest.
-The Application Ranking Committee will consist of no less than three members and will always be an odd number. - E. Strategic Planning Committee.
-To move the CCHA toward its mission to prevent and end homelessness, the Strategic Planning Committee will work to identify current gaps in the system, including assessment and analysis of racial disparities, and housing and service challenges in the CCHA, and develop annual strategies for implementation.
-The Strategic Planning Committee will report at each of the Community Meetings on current strategies, progress toward goals, and other key information.
-The Strategic Planning Committee will review all HUD directives and policy briefs to provide guidance in CCHA planning. - F. Coordinated Entry Committee.
-This committee is charged with identifying systemic approaches for the CCHA to meet HUD's requirements related to coordinated entry.
-The committee will make recommendations to the Steering Committee on approaches to coordinated entry and offer the Steering Committee recommendations for implementation.
-The committee will remain in effect after full implementation to monitor progress on coordinated entry and to offer changes as needed.
-The committee will evaluate policies and procedures for access and interventions for different sub-populations, based on need with an emphasis on BIPOC community.
+The Application Ranking Committee will consist of no less than three members and will always be an odd number. - E.F.
+Strategic Planning Committee.
+To move the CCHA toward its mission to prevent and end homelessness, the Strategic Planning Committee will work to identify current gaps in the system and work to ensure decisions of sub-Committees and Steering Committee decisions are influenced and informed by relevant data sources.
+This includesing assessment and analysis of racial disparities, and housing and service challenges in the CCHA, and developing annual strategies for implementation.
+The Strategic Planning Committee will report at each of the Community Steering Committee.
+Meetings on current strategies, progress toward goals, and other key information.
+The Strategic Planning Committee will review all HUD directives and policy briefs to provide guidance in CCHA planning.
+Building a resource development, the